(on DAN se tron)

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience headache, loss of strength and energy, constipation, or injection site irritation.
-Have patient report immediately to prescriber angina, passing out, bradycardia, tachycardia, arrhythmia, numbness or tingling, severe fatigue, abdominal pain, difficult urination, abnormal movements, vision changes, seizures, or signs of serotonin syndrome (dizziness, severe headache, agitation, hallucinations, tachycardia, arrhythmia, flushing, tremors, sweating a lot, change in balance, severe nausea, or severe diarrhea) (HCAHPS).
+• Patient may experience headache, loss of strength and energy, constipation, diarrhea, anxiety, or injection site irritation.
+Have patient report immediately to prescriber angina, passing out, bradycardia, tachycardia, abnormal heartbeat, numbness or tingling, severe fatigue, abdominal pain, difficult urination, abnormal movements, vision changes, seizures, dizziness, chills, or signs of serotonin syndrome (dizziness, severe headache, agitation, hallucinations, tachycardia, abnormal heartbeat, flushing, tremors, sweating a lot, change in balance, severe nausea, or severe diarrhea) (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.